1. Limitations of near-infrared wavelength high power lasers

 Fig. 10 3D printing application

-5) Greater penetration has also opened up the field of electric vehicle applications.
-Electric vehicle manufacturers are turning to rod winding design to maximize thermal and electrical efficiency.
+5) Greater penetration has also opened up the field of electric vehicle applications, with electric vehicle manufacturers turning to rod winding design to maximize thermal and electrical efficiency.
+As shown in Figure 11, the consistent quality of the three blue laser hairpin welds is crucial for improving production efficiency.

-The blue laser can produce hairpin welding, which is very important for high-density and high-intensity motor manufacturing.
+The blue laser’s ability to produce hairpin welding is particularly important for high-density and high-intensity motor manufacturing.

 Fig. 11 Application in electric vehicle manufacturing